 Your doctor or midwife may request an Obstetric Ultrasound for:

-- Confirming a pregnancy and determining your exact due date.
+- Confirming the pregnancy location and estimating gestational age and due date.

 - Checking the baby's heartbeat and movement.